ysyk2021/the-master-decision-maker-2-0-strategies-for-making-complex-decisions-with-network-science-and/src/chapter-5-2.md

-# Evaluating the Pros and Cons of Each Option

 In the decision-making process, it is crucial to evaluate the pros and cons of each option before making a final choice.
 This chapter explores effective strategies for assessing the advantages and disadvantages associated with different options using principles from network science and complexity theory.